sirks/unswear/README.md

 # The Unswear Project
-## Purpouse
+## Purpose
-embrace yourself your prayers is about get unsweared
+embrace yourself your prayers are about to be unsweared

 ## create-react-app